-- I. Based upon our criteria and assessment of the peer-reviewed literature, the use of a device with U.S. Food and Drug Administration (FDA) approval for percutaneous left atrial appendage closure (e.g., the WATCHMAN, Amplazter Amulet) has been medically proven to be effective and, therefore, is considered medically appropriate for the prevention of stroke in patients with nonvalvular atrial fibrillation, when ALL of the following criteria are met: - A. There is an increased risk of stroke and systemic embolism, based on CHADS2 greater than or equal to 2 or CHA2DS2-VASc score greater than or equal to 3; and - B. Systemic anticoagulation therapy is recommended; and - C. Long-term risks of systemic anticoagulation outweigh the risks of the device implantation.
-(See Policy Guideline) - II.
-Based upon our criteria and assessment of the peer-reviewed literature, the use of a device for percutaneous left atrial appendage closure is considered investigational when the above criteria are not met.
+- I. Based upon our criteria and assessment of the peer-reviewed literature, the use of a device with U.S. Food and Drug Administration (FDA) approval for percutaneous left atrial appendage (LAA) occlusion (e.g., the WATCHMAN, Amplazter Amulet) has been medically proven to be effective and, therefore, is considered medically appropriate for the prevention of stroke in patients with nonvalvular atrial fibrillation (AF), when ALL of the following criteria are met: - A. There is an increased risk of stroke and systemic embolism, based on CHA2DS2-VASc score greater than or equal to two (2); - B. Systemic anticoagulation therapy is recommended; - C. Long-term risks of systemic anticoagulation outweigh the risks of the device implantation.
+(See Policy Guideline section) - II.
+Based upon our criteria and assessment of the peer-reviewed literature, surgical exclusion/excision of the LAA during cardiac surgery and planning to continue long-term anticoagulation post-surgery, has been proven to be medically appropriate to reduce the risk of stroke when BOTH of the following criteria are met: - A. Diagnosed with atrial fibrillation; - B. Have a CHA2DS2-VASc score greater than or equal to 2 or equivalent stroke risk. - III.
+Based upon our criteria and assessment of the peer-reviewed literature, the use of a device for percutaneous left atrial appendage closure is considered investigational when the above criteria are not met. - IV.
+Based upon our criteria and assessment of the peer-reviewed literature, the use of surgical LAA exclusion devices, including the AtriClip device, for stroke prevention as a stand-alone procedure, or undergoing a thoracoscopic cardiac procedure in individuals with AF is considered investigational.